fewrux/karuna/README.md

 > Volunteering Platform and Social Network to connect NGOs and volunteers around the world.
 Developed in 8 days by a team of 4 for the final project for Le Wagon coding bootcamp.
 Built using Ruby on Rails, JavaScript with StimulusJS, CSS and Bootstrap.

-### Next steps

-The project is still in development and the next steps will aim at:

-- [ ] Add achievements feature for Volunteers
-- [ ] Add geocoding for map display on search functionality
-- [ ] Add skill tags for Volunteers and skill requirements for Projects
-- [ ] Update request acceptance functionality

 ## 🤝 Development Team

 <table>